michikono/slackbot-tutorial/README.md

 ### Overview

+* An accompanying blog post can be found here: http://www.michikono.com/2015/07/10/in-depth-tutorial-on-writing-a-slackbot/
-This project contains a more thorough set of example scripts in [slackbot-examples.coffee](https://github.com/michikono/slackbot-tutorial/blob/master/scripts/slackbot-examples.coffee).
-An accompanying blog post can be found here: http://www.michikono.com/2015/07/10/in-depth-tutorial-on-writing-a-slackbot/
+* This project contains a more thorough set of example scripts in [slackbot-examples.coffee](https://github.com/michikono/slackbot-tutorial/blob/master/scripts/slackbot-examples.coffee).

 ### Running tutorial Locally